Core concepts

 Contexts and mutable state

 Contexts themselves are considered immutable.
-Like parameters, when you call a computed with a different context value, it will always create a new instance of that computed and call its function again.
-There's no way to update the contextual value and rerun the same computed.
+Like parameters, when you call a reactive function with a different context value, it will always create a new instance of that reactive and call its function again.
+If you want to update a context, you can set it as a signal within the context.

-import { createContext, withContexts, computed, state } from 'signalium';
+import { createContext, withContexts, reactive, state } from 'signalium';

 const apiPrefix = state('/');